 Ensure that DEC is on the laboratory result email to expedite result receipt, and assist DEC with beach advisory notifications, if needed.

-Develop social media messages throughout the project to inform the public on the project, results, and tips for reducing bacteria at area beaches.
+SAWC will develop social media messages throughout the project to inform the public on the project, results, and tips for reducing bacteria at area beaches.
 Provide draft copy to DEC project manager prior to posting.